 “Then the Lord God took the man and put him in the garden of Eden to tend and keep it.”

 This may seem like an odd place to start on our list of encouraging Bible verses for men.
 However, this one speaks to God’s original intent for us.
 God didn’t place Adam in the Garden of Eden to relax and have a party.
-There was work to be done and Adam was to find fulfillment and pleasure in following through with God’s plan for him.
+There was work to be done.
+Adam was to find fulfillment and pleasure in following through with God’s plan for him.

 God places us all in our specific positions (jobs) for a reason.
-We are to find purpose where we are planted even if we may be struggling with certain aspects of our job.
+We can find purpose where we are planted even if we may be struggling with certain aspects of our job.
 Even through tough job circumstances we can honor God with our effort and fulfill his purpose for us to work.

 “Have I not commanded you?
 Be strong and of good courage; do not be afraid, nor be dismayed, for the Lord your God is with you wherever you go.”